 What does the Full Doctoral Scholarship cover?

-The CEU Doctoral Scholarship covers the full cost of tuition and health insurance, complete with a monthly stipend of HUF 242,000 (approx. EUR 780) to assist with housing and living costs.
+The CEU Doctoral Scholarship covers the full cost of tuition and 48 months of health insurance and stipend of EUR 1600, to assist with housing and living costs.
 Students need to budget additionally for travel, recreation, and incidentals, which can vary with the individual.

-Read more about the estimated costs of living and accommodation in Budapest here.
+Read more about the estimated costs of living and accommodation in Vienna here.

 Can I keep my job during my studies?

-Students employed full time cannot receive full CEU scholarship.
-Students who wish to work part-time (maximum 20 hours per week) can ask permission for this from the Doctoral Program Committee.
+Students who wish to work part-time (maximum 20 hours per week) can ask permission for this from the Doctoral School Director.
 While receiving the doctoral stipend, Doctoral Students should seek the permission of the School Director in case of taking up other paid employment.
 CEU may request full or partial tuition payment and will expect the student to cover his/her living costs.

 I want to apply for a doctoral program at CEU and I would like to apply for financial aid as well; however, I cannot fill out the financial aid section during the online application process.
 Can I just leave this out of the online application process or do I perhaps need to fill out this part somewhere else?

-As almost every student admitted into a CEU doctoral program receives a Full CEU Doctoral Scholarship (or else they do not get admitted), you do not need to apply for it.
+Candidates who apply by the financial aid deadline are automatically considered for the CEU Doctoral Scholarship, you do not need to apply for it.
 In case you might consider an offer of admission with less or no financial aid, let us know by email.

 Is it just the enrollment fee that would need to be paid?

-All enrolled students must pay the enrollment fee, which in the case of a first year student is 250 EUR per academic year and a deposit of 200 EUR which you get back before leaving the school.
+All enrolled students must pay the enrollment fee, which in the case of a first year student is 250 EUR per academic year, and the Austrian Student Union fee, as well as a one-time registration fee of 100 EUR.

 When is the application deadline?